loukianen/sicp/README.md

 *  [Racket-review](https://github.com/Bogdanp/racket-review) surface-level linter (`raco pkg install review`)
 *  Make

-This repository is created and maintained as an educational project at Hexlet.
+This repository is created and maintained as a tutorial project at Hexlet.
 [Read more about Hexlet (in Russian)](https://ru.hexlet.io/pages/about?utm_source=github&utm_medium=link&utm_campaign=sicp-racket).